Killinskillz69/Nineteen69-paystring.crypto.com-/Proof-of-Stake-FAQ.md

 ### Can proof of stake be used in private/consortium chains?

 Generally, yes; any proof of stake algorithm can be used as a consensus algorithm in private/consortium chain settings.
 The only change is that the way the validator set is selected would be different: it would start off as a set of trusted users that everyone agrees on, and then it would be up to the validator set to vote on adding in new validators.

+### Can multi-currency proof of stake work?

+There has been a lot of interest in proof of stake protocols where users can stake any currency, or one of multiple currencies.
+However, these designs unfortunately introduce economic challenges that likely make them much more trouble than any benefit that could be received from them.
+The key problems include:

+* **Price oracle dependence**: if people are staking in multiple cryptocurrencies, there needs to be a way to compare deposits in one versus the other, so as to fairly allocate proposal rights, determine whether or not a 2/3 threshold was passed, etc. This requires some form of price oracle.
+This can be done in a decentralized way (eg. see Uniswap), but it introduces another component that could be manipulated and attacked by validators.
+* **Pathological cryptocurrencies**: one can always create a cryptocurrency that is pathologically constructed to nullify the impact of penalties.
+For example, one can imagine a fiat-backed token where coins that are seized by the protocol as penalties are tracked and not honored by the issuer, and the penalized actor's original balance is honored instead.
+This logic could even be implemented in a smart contract, and it's impossible to determine with certainty whether or not a given currency has such a mechanism built-in.
+* **Reduced incentive alignment**: if currencies other than the protocol's base token can be used to stake, this reduces the stakers' interest in seeing the protocol continue to operate and succeed.

 ### Further reading